haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-multi-sites.md

 To configure routes in an integration environment:

-1. Log in to your local environment as, or switch to, the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. Log in to your local environment as, or switch to, the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 2. Change to your {{site.data.var.ee}} base directory.
 3. Open `.magento/routes.yaml` in a text editor.
 4. Replace its contents with the following: